 Interaction design includes everything from completely interactive web pages that allow the user to control what they see all the way down to what happens when you hover over a clickable button.

 We had the opportunity, for our client TruckWorks, to tell the story of their unique, and highly sophisticated process for engineering and manufacturing truck-mounted fluid tanks.
 Rather than talking about it, we opted for a substantially more interactive approach.
 For this page of the website, we decided to make it slightly game-like, where the user could control their experience through the virtual space.
 As a user scrolls, they come across each step of the process, allowing them to go in and out of rooms to gather more information.
 Here is a video of what interacting with the page is like for a user.

-The final element to defining the tone of a brand’s website comes down to the copy: the headlines, navigation elements, callouts, subheads, buttons and body copy.
+The final element to defining the tone of a brand comes down to the copy: the headlines, navigation elements, callouts, subheads, buttons, and body copy.
 There is so much opportunity for truly customizing the user experience beyond the visuals.

-For our client Primp and Blow, we took advantage of their header images to bring more brand messaging into the website that gave emphasis to their mature and girl-next-door tone.
+For our client Salons by JC, we took advantage of their header images to bring additional brand messaging into the website that gave emphasis to their professional, yet trendy, and fun tone.

-The tone of a brand as portrayed through a website is what makes all websites so different from one another.
-Without that personalization all website experiences would be exactly the same and therefor, forgettable.
+The tone of a brand as portrayed through a website is what helps make all websites so different from one another.
+Without that personalization, all website experiences would be exactly the same and therefore, forgettable.